 Daniel's practice focuses on employment-based nonimmigrant visas (H-1B, E-2, E-3, L-1, O-1, TN) and immigrant visas (EB-1A, EB-1C, EB-2, and EB-3), as well as investor visas (E-1/E-2, L-1).
-Daniel has represented employers in the high technology, heavy construction, advertising, consumer packaged goods, telecommunications, sports, accounting, and legal fields.
-He has prepared hundreds of successful nonimmigrant and immigrant visas for professionals from a broad variety of disciplines, including software engineers, electrical engineers, doctors, mechanical engineers, computer scientists, civil engineers, advertising executives, attorneys, accountants, and professional athletes.
+Daniel has represented employers in the high technology, heavy construction, advertising, consumer packaged goods, telecommunications, sports, accounting, telemedicine, dental, and legal fields.
+He has prepared hundreds of successful nonimmigrant and immigrant visas for professionals from a broad variety of disciplines, including software engineers, electrical engineers, doctors, mechanical engineers, computer scientists, civil engineers, advertising executives, attorneys, accountants, dentists, and professional athletes.

-Representative matters include: representation of one of ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of Peloton Interactive, Inc. with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all ongoing immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology startups throughout the United States with respect to all immigration matters; representation of numerous offices in dental and medical professions.
+Representative matters include: representation of one of the ten largest global cryptocurrency exchanges with respect to all immigration matters; representation of NASDAQ 100 Index company with respect to hundreds of H-1B petitions and PERM-based green card applications; representation of U.S. subsidiary of one of the top 10 largest private companies in Latin America with respect to all immigration matters; representation of U.S. subsidiary of one of the ten largest European engineering and construction companies with respect to all immigration matters; representation of portfolio company belonging to one of Latin America's five largest investment banks with respect to all immigration matters; representation of venture-backed hyperloop technology developer with respect to extraordinary abilities green card petitions; representation of numerous venture-backed technology startups throughout the United States with respect to all immigration matters; representation of clinics in dental and medical professions.

 In addition to representing companies, Daniel also has extensive experience counseling individuals with respect to investment-based U.S. immigration and family immigration matters.